ezcn/20190513NapBioconductorMeetup/readme.md

 18 samples of DNA extracted from product of conception of recurrent miscarriages screened for genomic rearrangement using Array comparative genomic hybridization ([array CGH, aCGH](https://en.wikipedia.org/wiki/Comparative_genomic_hybridization))

+for space reason only three samples uploaded on git

+## Libraries R-equired:

 ```
 library(ggplot2)